 If you are paying the IRMAA surcharge and have a major life-changing event that reduces your income, contact your local Social Security office and complete form SSA-44 to request an IRMAA reduction.

 3. Will my Social Security retirement benefits be taxed?

-For many people, yes, but there are different taxation levels based on your adjusted gross income and filing status.
+For many people, yes, but there are different taxation levels based on your modified adjusted gross income and filing status.
 In addition, certain states tax Social Security income.
-Our team and your tax professional can provide guidance on the income impacts, both for when you file for benefits and later when a spouse passes away or when RMDs increase your annual income.
+Your financial advisor and tax professional can provide guidance on the income impacts, both for when you file for benefits and later when a spouse passes away or when RMDs increase your annual income.